Natalizumab

 What is it?

-Natalizumab is an antibody therapy used to treat multiple sclerosis (MS).
+Natalizumab (Tyruko®, Tysabri®) is an antibody therapy used to treat multiple sclerosis (MS).

 What are the benefits of using natalizumab in pregnancy?

-Natalizumab reduces MS symptoms by stopping the immune system from attacking nerves.
+Natalizumab reduces your MS symptoms by stopping the immune system from attacking your nerves.

-Are there any risks of using natalizumab during pregnancy?
+What are the risks of using natalizumab in pregnancy?

-Use of natalizumab in pregnancy has not been well-studied.
-While the available information does not suggest that natalizumab harms the baby, ongoing data collection is needed to confirm that it is safe.
+The available information does not suggest that natalizumab use in pregnancy harms your baby but more data collection is needed to confirm that natalizumab is safe.

-Natalizumab used in later pregnancy can potentially affect the baby’s immune system for up to six months after birth.
+If you use natalizumab in later pregnancy it can potentially affect your baby’s immune system for up to six months after birth.
 Live vaccines should be avoided during this time.
-This means that the baby cannot be vaccinated against rotavirus (as this needs to be completed by four months) and should not receive the BCG vaccine (if required) until they are six months old.
+This means that your baby cannot be vaccinated against rotavirus (as this needs to be completed by four months).
+If your baby needs the live BCG vaccine (to protect against TB infection) your doctor will help you weigh up the benefits and possible risks to your baby.

 Yes.
 Other medicines can be used to treat MS during pregnancy, although for some women these may not work as well as natalizumab.

-You may find that your symptoms improve during pregnancy; if so, your specialist may advise that your medicine(s) can be altered or stopped.
-However, please do not change or stop your medication without speaking to your doctor.
+You may find that your symptoms improve during pregnancy; if so, your specialist may advise that your medicine(s) can be altered.
+However, please do not change your medication without speaking to your doctor.

 If you are planning a pregnancy you should speak to your specialist to determine which medicine is best.
 This can be arranged through your GP or neurology clinic nurse.